Gradients, parallelism, and variance of quantum estimates: Quantum sampling and amplification

 \subsubsection{SE with amplitude amplification}

 We consider here SE for the trace estimation problem.
 In this case we need to apply the AE scheme to each SE circuit with index $i=1,...,L$, after encoding the estimation problem appropriately.
 It is clear that for each term this bound is quadratically better than classical quasi-Monte Carlo sampling.
-We assume that each quantum circuit with $n$ qubits of each SE term can be written as \cite{Suzuki2020}:
+We assume that each $n$-qubit quantum circuit corresponding to each SE term can be written as \cite{Suzuki2020}:

 for $i=1,...,L$ and for two quantum states $\ket{\psi_{i,1}}$ and $\ket{\psi_{i,2}}$ that are determined by $\mathcal{V}_i$.
 This is always possible by extending the original circuit Hilbert space using an additional ancilla qubit.